centminmod/centminmod/datamanagement/centmin.sh-menu-21.readme.md

 This option allows you to transfer directory data from your current server to S3 compatible storage.
 The following information will be required:

 1. AWS CLI profile name: Enter the AWS CLI profile name that you have configured with the necessary access keys and secret keys.
+You may have already created a AWS CLI tool profile name manually via `aws` cli client or via `centmin.sh` menu `option 21` submenu `option 2` options.
 2. S3 bucket name: Enter the name of the S3 bucket to which you want to transfer the data.
 3. S3 endpoint URL: Provide the endpoint URL of the S3 compatible storage provider (e.g., Amazon S3, Cloudflare R2, Backblaze, DigitalOcean, Vultr, Linode).
 4. Source directory path: Enter the full path to the source directory you want to transfer from your current server.